Deepesh99/Google_Drive_Risk_Report/README.md

 - Run 'npm run dev' or 'num start'

 ## Database setup
+- In MySQL workbench create a schema

+- Insert Schema name, username and password in env file

 ## Routing
 - To authenticate and authorize: `GET http://localhost:3000/auth/google` will return a link which is for the google Oauth2 consent page.
 Paste the link in browser and complete the sign in